khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 For general guidelines follow the [drawer behavior documentation.](components/drawer/#behavior)

 - The trigger that opens the drawer should be specific to the content it contains.
 For example, a "Syntax options" link opens a drawer with syntax options documentation.
+- Both text and icon buttons can be used as the drawer trigger depending on the context.
+In either case it should be clear from the visible text or aria-label (for icons) that help will be provided.